Montreal-Quakers/website/_pages/posts.md

 ---
 Our [calendar](/calendar) shows our upcoming events.

-This page is for major events and updates that we announce more broadly to the public.
+This page, like our [Facebook page](https://fb.com/MontrealQuakers/){: rel="noopener" target="_blank"}, is for major events and updates that we announce more broadly to the public.

 More minor updates are sent to a listserv.
 If anyone is interested in being on this list, you can [contact us](/contact.html).